MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

 - All Synchronization Actions (group of actions)
 - All WinAutomation Actions (group of actions)

-### Partially migrated actions
+### Partially migratable actions

 The following actions will be migrated from the processes to the respective desktop flows.
 However, one or more of their parameters will not be transferred at all or with the same value.
 Some cases might be handled by applying manual rework in the designer.

 - Azure: Create Azure Session
-    - Non Migratable Properties: Username, Password (for option Authentication Type: With Service Principal)
+    - Non-migratable Properties: Username, Password (for option Authentication Type: With Service Principal)
     - Missing properties: Client Secret (for option Authentication Type: With User)
 - Azure: Create Azure Managed Disk
     - Missing properties: Storage Account Name
 - Compression: Unzip Files
-    - Non Migratable Properties: Include Mask, Exclude Mask, Include Subfolders
+    - Non-migratable Properties: Include Mask, Exclude Mask, Include Subfolders
 - Cognitive: Classify Image IBM
     - Missing properties: Location, Instance ID
 - Cognitive: Analyze Tone IBM
-    - Non Migratable Properties: Username, Password
+    - Non-migratable Properties: Username, Password
     - Missing properties: API key, Location, Instance ID
 - Cognitive: Translate IBM
-    - Non Migratable Properties: Username, Password
+    - Non-migratable Properties: Username, Password
     - Missing properties: API key, Location, Instance ID, Version Date
 - Cognitive: Identify Language IBM
-    - Non Migratable Properties: Username, Password
+    - Non-migratable Properties: Username, Password
     - Missing properties: API key, Location, Instance ID, Version Date
 - Cognitive: Detect Language Microsoft
-    - Non Migratable Properties: Number Of Languages To Detect
+    - Non-migratable Properties: Number Of Languages To Detect
 - Cryptography: Encrypt Text
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Decrypt Text
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Encrypt From File
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Decrypt To File
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Hash Text
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Hash From File
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Hash Text With Key
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Cryptography: Hash From File  With Key
-    - Non Migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
+    - Non-migratable if Encryption Algorithm is NOT EQUAL to AES & Cipher Mode is NOT EQUAL to CBC
 - Mouse and Keyboard: Move Mouse
-    - Non Migratable for option 'Move mouse to recorded positions'
+    - Non-migratable for option 'Move mouse to recorded positions'
 --->
 [!INCLUDE[footer-include](../includes/footer-banner.md)]